Anmavel/Anmavel/README.md

 ![Banner_1 _19052022](https://user-images.githubusercontent.com/81617975/169380981-6aed4abf-bea3-431a-a8f1-6158bd82def6.png)

 I'm Ana from Colombia and I recently completed a bootcamp as a fullstack developer with Java from Neuefische.
 My Capstone Project in Bootcamp was called PetFit and you can find it in my repositories.
-Prior to the bootcamp, I worked in test equipment development (sequence programming) with TestStand and LabView.
+Prior to the bootcamp, I worked in testbench (sequence programming) with TestStand and LabView.
 I also have professional experience with Python and have privately educated myself with courses in web development with Django and Python.

 In my free time, I enjoy coding games for fun.
 I speak German, English, Spanish, and some French.
 Some of my favorite things include art (🖌️), traveling (✈️), and exploring new places (🗺️).
 ________________________________________________________________________________________________________________________________________________________